-While it may seem at first to be a very meat-centric cuisine, that there is truly something in the Balkans for everyone.
+While it may seem at first to be a very meat-centric cuisine, that there is truly something in Balkan cuisine for everyone.

 While huge platters full of grilled meats are definitely the order of the day, you don’t have to look far to find an abundance of colourful salads, stuffed veggies and the freshest seafood you will ever taste.

 Everything in the Balkans is just brimming with flavour, from the salty goat’s cheese that accompanies almost every meal to that juicy tomato in your side salad, and only in the Balkans have I ever truly experienced slow food.

 The Balkans may not top the lists of many chefs and food bloggers, but I wholeheartedly believe that Balkan food has a lot to offer, and I’m already counting down the days until I’m back in Albania with a glass of wine in my hand and a pile of food on my plate.

 so, there we have it!
 28 balkan foods you simply have to try (okay, and a couple of drinks!). which one appeals to you the most? let me know in the comments section below!